Skip to main content

 Tempo

-Tempo controls the speed of each phase of a rep, recorded in a 4-digit format.
-It's optional — leave it blank for normal/uncontrolled tempo.
+Tempo controls the speed of each phase of a rep, written in a 4-digit format.

 Format: E-P-C-P